-In my earlier post, I put you through a self-test to identify if you are a negative person.
+In my earlier post, I put you through a self-test to identify if you are a person with a negative attitude.
 If you are (and you’ve to be honest with yourself about it), then it’s time to change.
 No, I am not calling for a humongous shift, but rather small and incremental steps to reduce the negativity quotient in you.

 Before I can share my views on how you can live a positive life, let’s spend some time in self-reflection – Why are we negative?
 What experiences in our life’s timeline has made us negative?
 Were we born with the negativity inside us?
 When given a chance, why do we subconsciously choose negativity over positivity?